Introduction from Helping Teens Stop Violence, Build Community, and Stand for Justice by Paul Kivel & Allan Creighton, 2011 edition

 Of course, an immediate intervention might be needed to stop the abuse.
 But an ally will not just intervene; they will work with others to address the ways that the institutional environment, the adults in the community, and the young people themselves contribute to the perpetuation of abusive behavior and the maintenance of oppressive social systems.

-The articles and exercises contained in this book serve as a framework for working with youth.
+The articles and exercises contained in the new version of Helping Teens serves as a framework for working with youth.
 They provide the tools and understanding to help us step up as powerful allies to young people.
-This book is also designed to serve as a guide and preparation for using our curricula Making the Peace and Making Allies, Making Friends.
+The book is also designed to serve as a guide and preparation for using our curricula Making the Peace and Making Allies, Making Friends.
 The book can serve to train youth workers, parents, and teachers as well as youth themselves.
 It can also enhance a Days of Respect program or group work using our Young Men’s Work and Young Women’s Lives curricula.